 So for the table and benches, I was working with non-pressure-treated pine.
 It wasn’t terrible looking, but it wasn’t the good stuff, either.
 Here’s what it looked like before:

-And here is what one coat of the stain looked like on the bottom of the table:
+And here is what one coat of the stain looked like on half on the top.

 I applied the stain with a chip brush on the benches and with a small foam roller on the table since it had a bigger surface area.
 Both are equal options, in my opinion.
 The roller was faster, but I did end up having to whip out the brush to get in to some of the nooks and crannies.